The Consumer Protection Act (CPA) can be singled out as one of the most comprehensive pieces of legislation affecting businesses in South Africa.

 Our value-adding consumer law compliance solutions

-- Advising businesses on the alignment of all documents and processes with the above legislation, e.g. money-back guarantees, cooling-off periods, direct marketing, marketing and advertising campaigns, etc.;
+- Advice on aligning all marketing and commercial documents and processes with relevant legislation, e.g. money-back guarantees, cooling-off periods, direct marketing, legal & information compliance

-- Continuous advice and assistance in dealing with legal enquiries relating to clients’ products or services;
+- Continuous advice and assistance in dealing with legal enquiries relating to the client’s product or services

-- Assistance with any dispute at the Consumer Commissioner, Tribunal or Consumer Ombudsman;
+- Assistance with any disputes at the Consumer Commissioner, Tribunal or Consumer Ombudsman

 In the event of a dispute being referred to any legal forum such as tribunals, civil courts or criminal courts, SERR Synergy shall be responsible for all legal expenses up to R150 000 (one hundred and fifty thousand rand) per annum incurred by a business in defending any document or policy amended or implemented on our advice as part of our service.